erenozbay/exploreMarket/README.md

 # Exploration in Markets

-Experiments in https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4041075 live here.
+Experiments in [Incentives for Exploration at Market Equilibrium](https://ssrn.com/abstract=4041075) live here.

 Current versions are in the process of re-organization, hence this repo serves as a back-up repo for the time being.